 Diana regularly wore a simple diamond necklace that could take various pendant pieces.
-The diamond necklace was a part of the larger jewelry gift she received from the Saudi crown prince on her wedding; the large sapphire and diamond pendant that she often wore with the necklace also came with the Saudi suite.
+The diamond necklace was a part of the larger jewellery gift she received from the Saudi crown prince on her wedding; the large sapphire and diamond pendant that she often wore with the necklace also came with the Saudi suite.
 Diana often swapped out the sapphire for a diamond pendant with a Prince of Wales feather motif that reportedly once belonged to Queen Alexandra; that pendant was apparently an engagement gift from the Queen Mother.
 The Prince of Wales feather pendant could also be worn with a detachable emerald drop.

 The Queen Mother’s Sapphire Brooch

 The Queen Mum had more gifts in store for Diana; for her wedding, she gave her new granddaughter-in-law a large oval sapphire and diamond brooch.
 In the early years of her marriage, Diana wore the piece as a brooch, but she quickly had it converted into the clasp of a seven-strand pearl choker.
-This was one of the large pieces of jewelry that Diana continued to wear even after her separation and divorce.
+This was one of the large pieces of jewellery that Diana continued to wear even after her separation and divorce.

 The Delhi Durbar Emerald Choker

-The lover’s knot tiara wasn’t the only piece of Queen Mary’s jewelry that Diana wore.
+The lover’s knot tiara wasn’t the only piece of Queen Mary’s jewellery that Diana wore.
 She was also frequently spotted wearing the art deco diamond and emerald choker from the Delhi Durbar parure.
 Along with wearing this as a traditional choker necklace, Diana also famously used it as a headband.

 The Saudi Sapphire Suite

-The set of faceted sapphire and diamond jewelry given to Diana as a wedding present by the Saudi crown prince was extensive: it originally included the diamond necklace mentioned above, with its sapphire and diamond pendant, plus earrings, a bracelet, a ring, and a watch.
+The set of faceted sapphire and diamond jewellery was given to Diana as a wedding present by the Saudi crown prince was extensive: it originally included the diamond necklace mentioned above, with its sapphire and diamond pendant, plus earrings, a bracelet, a ring, and a watch.
 Diana innovated with this set of jewels, transforming the watch and ring into a choker, again, more famously worn as a headband, and another necklace.

 The Spencer Tiara

 While this tiara never belonged to Diana – it’s a Spencer family piece, owned by the earl – it’s the tiara that is easily most associated with her.
-She wore the diamond floral sparkler on her wedding day and on many occasions afterward.
+She wore the diamond floral sparkler on her wedding day and on many occasions afterwards.